 Acharya Vagbhata says ‘’ Fresh butter is vrishya (aphrodisiac), acts as body coolant and enhances complexion of skin.
 It is good for eyes, improves digestion and helps in diseases caused by vata, pitta and rakta (blood).
 Consumption of butter improves health conditions like hemorrhoids, facial paralysis and chronic cough”

-Furthermore, butter can protect against gastrointestinal conditions, while ensuring proper development of brain and nervous system development.
+Furthermore, it can protect against gastrointestinal conditions, while ensuring proper development of brain and nervous system development.

-• Has vitamins A, E, D and K which is very essential
+- For instance, it has vitamins A, E, D and K which is very essential.

-• Minerals like Zinc, Iodine, copper etc., present in Butter help in maintaining bone health and help in re growth.
+- Minerals like Zinc, Iodine, copper etc., present help in maintaining bone health and help in re growth.

 It helps in 2 ways –

-• This Carotene is known to boost Eye health too, it helps in protection of eyes.
-And reduce the chances of macular degeneration.
+- For instance, Carotene is known to boost Eye health too, it helps in protection of eyes.
+And therefore, reduce the chances of macular degeneration.

-• Contains lauric acid, important in treating fungal infections.
+- Similarly it , contains lauric acid, which is important in treating fungal infections.

-• The high levels of vitamin A and beta-carotene have also been widely studied, and positive connections between these two nutrients and lower chances of colorectal and prostate cancer
+- The high levels of vitamin A and beta-carotene have positive connections between these two nutrients and lower chances of colorectal and prostate cancer

-• Our thyroid gland is arguably the most important part of our endocrine system, and one of the essential relationships that it has is with vitamin A. This helps the proper functioning and regulating of hormones to be created and secreted throughout the body.
-Butter has more vitamin-A than any other type of vitamin, so if you have thyroid issues, or want to prevent them from occurring, be sure to include butter in moderate amounts in your diet.
+- Our thyroid gland is arguably the most important part of our endocrine system, and one of the essential relationships that it has is with vitamin A. This helps the proper functioning and regulating of hormones to be created and secreted throughout the body.

-• Butter contains a rare hormone-like substance that can only be found in butter and cream.
+- Specifically, butter contains a rare hormone-like substance that can only be found in butter and cream.
 It is called the Wulzen Factor, and it protects people from calcification of the joints, which leads to arthritis.
-This same factor can also protect humans from hardening of the arteries.